 Top 8 Reasons to Have a Studio Vs In-Home Newborn Photography Session For Posed Styles

-What are the top 8 reasons to have a studio vs in-home newborn photography session for the posed type of styles with backdrops and props?
+What are the top 8 reasons to have a studio vs in-home newborn photography session?
 Many new parents are not aware that there are different styles of newborn photography.
 The two main styles are “Studio” and at-home “Lifestyle” sessions.
 In addition, (to add to the confusion), some studio photographers will offer to bring their pop-up studio to you for posed newborn sessions.
 But, does this result in a lower quality session?
 Why DO studio photographers need a consistent space to achieve their signature style?
-Which is easier on parents and baby?
+Which is easier for parents and baby?
 For this article, we are comparing mid-size to large retail studios (such as ours) to a session experience in a client’s home.
 Newborn baby photography shoots can be the most precious things in the world that you can only do once.
 Read up on the hidden benefits of studio sessions from a photographer who has shot both styles for years.

 2. Space and White Balance Control is Key For Studio Styles

 3. Climate Control

-It is essential to keep indoor temperatures on the warm side during newborn photo sessions.
+It is essential to keep indoor temperatures on the warm side, especially during newborn photo sessions.
 We aim for indoor temperatures of 75-80 degrees depending if the baby is wrapped or unwrapped.
 Newborns are comfortable with warmth.
 Cool temperatures can be particularly problematic for newborns who are often taking photographs without clothing.
 I am familiar with my studio and have a system for keeping it at the best temperature.

 4. More Comfort and Less Stress